PE and Sports Grant

 The Priory Witham Primary PE and Sports Grant Report

-- Continue to widen and enhance the PE and sport activities that the Academy offers.
+- Develop or add to the PE and sport activities that the academy offers.

-- Make improvements to the quality of education including professional development and resources that will benefit pupils joining the academy in future years.
+- Make improvements that will benefit pupils joining the academy in future years.

-- Continue to increase participation in competitive sport against other local primary schools.
+- Develop participation in competitive sport against other local primary schools.

-- Continue to increase participation at after school clubs and activities.
+- Develop participation at after school clubs and activities

 Reason : the resources were limited and beginning to age.
 Additional provision of equipment enables a wider range of activities, previously, for example, there were limited resources for health and fitness.
-This allows the academy to increase exposure to a broad range of activities and sports pupils may not have access to, therefore increasing cultural capital.
 It is also the case, of course, that when new equipment is purchased there is a noticeable impact on children’s excitement and a renewed enthusiasm for PE and Sports.